Breword/tmux/Contributing.md

   current window.
 This can be similar to how it works for panes but is probably more complicated.
 The idea would be to get rid of session groups.

-- Customize mode: 1) way to export option or tagged options to a file 2) `e` key like in buffer mode to edit option file in an editor popup 3) way to add new user options 4) way to add new key bindings 5) a key to restore an option, a key, or an entire key table to its default.
+- Customize mode:
+  1) way to export option or tagged options to a file
+  2) `e` key like in buffer mode to edit option value or key command in an editor popup
+  3) way to add new user options
+  4) way to add new key bindings
+  5) a key to restore an option, a key, or an entire key table to its default, including showing keys that have a default but are currently unbound

 - In copy mode - should the bottom be the last used line?
 It can be annoying to have to move the cursor through a load of empty space.
 It might be better to